Manufacturing: Economics of manufacturing

 Emerging technologies have offered new growth methods in advanced manufacturing employment opportunities, for example in the Manufacturing Belt in the United States.
 Manufacturing provides important material support for national infrastructure and also for national defense.

 On the other hand, most manufacturing processes may involve significant social and environmental costs.
 The clean-up costs of hazardous waste, for example, may outweigh the benefits of a product that creates it.
 Hazardous materials may expose workers to health risks.
 These costs are now well known and there is effort to address them by improving efficiency, reducing waste, using industrial symbiosis, and eliminating harmful chemicals.

 The negative costs of manufacturing can also be addressed legally.
 Developed countries regulate manufacturing activity with labor laws and environmental laws.
 Across the globe, manufacturers can be subject to regulations and pollution taxes to offset the environmental costs of manufacturing activities.
 Labor unions and craft guilds have played a historic role in the negotiation of worker rights and wages.
 Environment laws and labor protections that are available in developed nations may not be available in the third world.
 Tort law and product liability impose additional costs on manufacturing.
 These are significant dynamics in the ongoing process, occurring over the last few decades, of manufacture-based industries relocating operations to "developing-world" economies where the costs of production are significantly lower than in "developed-world" economies.

 Finance

 From a financial perspective, the goal of the manufacturing industry is mainly to achieve cost benefits per unit produced, which in turn leads to cost reductions in product prices for the market towards end customers.
 This relative cost reduction towards the market, is how manufacturing firms secure their profit margins.

 Safety

-Manufacturing has unique health and safety challenges and has been recognized by the National Institute for Occupational Safety and Health (NIOSH) as a priority industry sector in the National Occupational Research Agenda (NORA) to identify and provide intervention strategies regarding occupational health and safety issues.
+In the United States, the manufacturing sector is identified as a priority industry by the National Institute for Occupational Safety and Health (NIOSH) within the National Occupational Research Agenda (NORA).
+This designation facilitates the identification of occupational health and safety challenges and the development of intervention strategies.

+Location and scale

+Some local economic development plans address the location and labour supply needs of manufacturing industries and make provision for sites to be available and serviced.
+For example in the UK, Leeds City Council's local economic development plan refers to the needs of "modern manufacturing" in this regard.
+Changes in production volumes and methods may at times require manufacturing relocation: heavy equipment such as presses, injection molding machines, and CNC tools may need to be moved during plant upgrades, facility relocations, or decommissioning projects.
+These processes involve specialized logistics, including rigging, tilt-and-load transport, forklifts, and oversize-load permitting.
+In North America, industry associations such as the Specialized Carriers & Rigging Association (SC&RA) provide safety standards and best practices for heavy transport and machinery moving.
+Independent guides on machinery relocation planning offer strategies for minimizing downtime, such as phasing moves, off-hours relocation, buffer inventory, and detailed site assessments to maintain production continuity during equipment moving.